A Deep Dive into High Voltage Cables for EVs and Energy Storage

 3886 electric vehicle high-voltage cables - 1500V

-Requirements for Energy Storage Cabinet High-Voltage Cables:
+Key Requirements for BESS High-Voltage Cables:

 Good Gi manufactures high-voltage cables that meet the UL 3820 and UL 3886 certification standards.
 The UL certification number for Good Gi is E538616.
 Led by Underwriters Laboratories (UL), these standards have strict safety and performance requirements to ensure the stability and reliability of the cables during use.
 The testing standards for UL 3820 and UL 3886 are provided below: